mtximai/gitTutorial/README.md

 (3) The file is now is Staging.

-(4) To save to Loca repository use:
+(4) To save to Local repository use:
     > git commit -m "Any comment"

 (5) The file is now saved in your local repostitory